charanjeet2008/100-days-javascript/README.md

 Hash can also be modeled as an Object containing literal values.

 Tomorrow, I will clean up the code and setup error conventions.

+## 2nd Day (Sat, 8th Dec 2018)
+Today, I added delete functionality to the Finite Queue.
+This program will take up tmrw.